About Epsimon Ltd

 Dr Xiaomin Xu

-Xiaomin Xu’s research field includes innovative infrastructure monitoring and performance analysis, novel sensing technologies for earthworks and computational geomechanics through multi-scale numerical modelling.
+Dr Xiaomin Xu is a Lecturer in Ground Engineering in the Department of Civil Engineering and Management at the University of Manchester.
+His research fields include innovative infrastructure monitoring and performance analysis, novel sensing technologies for earthworks and computational geomechanics through multi-scale numerical modelling.

 Dr Haris Alexakis